scdong0/Painterly-Rendering/readme.md

 3. paint all strokes in S on the canvas in random order

-## Result
+## Results
-experiment with the poster of〈BORDER: DAY ONE〉by ENHYPEN original image:
+Experiment with the poster of〈BORDER: DAY ONE〉by ENHYPEN
+original image

 <img src= https://github.com/pikapi25/painterly-rendering-python/blob/main/images/enhypen.jpg width=40% />